top of page

 Summary

-By exploring the possibility of the constituent of kinetic energy interacting with the multilayered ether, a comprehensive model may be established that successfully unifies quantum mechanics with relativity in
+By exploring the possibility of the constituent of kinetic energy interacting with a multilayered ether, a comprehensive model may be established that successfully unifies quantum mechanics with relativity in

 a naturally symmetrical, non-temporal, three-dimensional, and fully classical theory.